AlphaReuel/AlphaReuel/README.md

 - 👋 Hi, I’m @AlphaReuel
-- 👀 I’m interested in parental control developing
+- 👀 I’m interested in parental control development
-- 🌱 I’m currently learning C# and Winforms
+- 🌱 I’m currently learning C# and WinUI3
 - 💞️ I’m looking to collaborate on absolutly nothing
-- 📫 How to reach me ...
+- 📫 How to reach me (504) 500-8708
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: CompTIA A+ certified at 15

 <!---